Wyatt and Jennings.

 “His ships?
 You said his ships?”
 Caroline was puzzled.
 “Does he own any?
 I thought he might be an officer, temporarily without a ship.”

 “A lot of people make that mistake about Mr. Wyatt.
-He keeps his business to himself, but yes, he owns a few ships and riverboats.
+He keeps his business to himself, but yes, he owns a few ships; even this one, and riverboats.
 My feeling is that he was over there searching for someone that once meant a lot to him.
 It must have been a woman, but he cannot have found her.
 Or maybe he did, and things didn’t work out.”

 “You mentioned Jennings.
 Who is he?”